Our Blog

 Car Accident |March 7, 2026

-A common concern after a crash is whether a claim can proceed if no one else witnessed what happened.
+One of the first worries after a crash is whether your claim can survive if no one else saw what happened.
 In New Orleans, the short answer is yes.
-A car accident case can proceed even without eyewitnesses if the evidence shows the other driver was likely at fault...
+A car accident case can move forward without eyewitnesses as long as the evidence shows the other driver was lik..

-Read MoreHow Delays Can Weaken a New Orleans Car Accident Case
+Read MoreHow Delays Can Weaken a Car Accident Case

 Car Accident |February 7, 2026